webignition/unreliable.simplytestable.com/README.md

 Generate chosen error-related HTTP status codes with a chosen probability of occurring, part of the test suite used by simplytestable.com

-No content is returned.
-All that is returned is an HTTP header of the chosen status code.
+A spot of rudimentary content is returned plus either a 200 OK or an error-related HTTP status code (depending on the probability you chose and some luck)/

 ## Choosing the error to return